Blog

 The goal of the Omnibus Rule HIPAA is to harmonize all previously passed regulations into one cohesive rule made up of tighter security protocols that are easy to understand and comply with.
 The HIPAA Omnibus rule became effective in 2013.

-All healthcare entities have had to become familiar with its provisions and failure to comply resulted in serious legal and financial implications.
+All healthcare entities have had to become familiar with its provisions, and failure to comply resulted in serious legal and financial implications.

 The final Omnibus Rule was created as a more stringent measure to protect the vital health information of patients and to provide them access to their own health records.
-This is in response to The Health Information Technology for Economic and Clinical Health (HITECH Act).

 This rule put more responsibility on the shoulders of service providers and employers, the new rule strengthened existing policies, consequently increasing data security and most importantly, providing individuals the necessary access to retrieve their coveted health records.